andrewpking/a3-rent-too-high/readme.md

 - Tooltip with detailed stats.
 - Bar graph to show more detailed stats.
 - Choose which statistic to visualize with a menu.

+We look forward to sharing the results of our labor!